amoghpj/amoghpj.github.io/_posts/2020-07-18-download-100-qawwali.md

             outfile.write(l+'\n')
 ```

-Next, download each link from `alllinks`, parse them for a .mp3 link attr, and use wget to download that file
+This is the main loop.
+For each link the the file:

+1.  download the webpage if it doesn't exist, while handling 404 errors with a try block
+2.  read the webpage in as a string
-Here is the parser which stores all links that end with .mp3
+3.  parse the webpage and collect all links which end with .mp3 using the ParseMP3 class.
+4.  download the mp3 file, while handling any request errors.

+First, I had to define another HTML parser to look for mp3 links

 ```python
     class ParseMP3(HTMLParser):